What is community-based tourism?

 6. Decide on the duration

 Most travellers step out of their own comfort zone when doing a community-based tourism experience.
 Therefore, it’s important that your experiences are not too long and uncomfortable for the traveller.
-When you start with CBT, focus on (half) day experiences first.
+When you start with community-based tourism, focus on (half) day experiences first.
 This way, travellers can ease into it and they are also easier to develop.

 7. Ensure safety

 When done right, community-based tourism is the ultimate way of good tourism.
-It’s in the perfect position to create better lives for local communities, to share their stories, and to offer travellers unique experiences.
-Keep the challenges and development tips in mind when developing CBT experiences to ensure success stories.
+It’s in the perfect position to create better lives for local communities, to share their stories, and to offer travellers authentic experiences.
+Keep the challenges and development tips in mind when developing community-based experiences to ensure success stories.
 Never forget the purpose, focus on creating win-win-win situations and commit yourself to good tourism for communities and travellers.